Skip to content

 console.error('RedGPU initialization failed:', error);

 alert('Could not initialize WebGPU.
-Please check your execution environment.');
+Please check your browser and hardware environment.');

 }